 - Market Risk.
 The prices of securities held by the Fund may decline in response to certain events taking place around the world, including those directly involving the companies whose securities are owned by the Fund; conditions affecting the general economy; overall market changes; local, regional or global political, social or economic instability; and currency, interest rate and commodity price fluctuations.
 The equity securities purchased by the Fund may involve large price swings and potential for loss.
-Investors in the Fund should have a long-term perspective and be able to tolerate potentially sharp declines in value. - Management Risk.
-The adviser's skill in choosing appropriate investments for the Fund will play a large part in determining whether the Fund is able to achieve its investment objective.
-The adviser's judgments about the attractiveness, growth prospects and value of a particular MLP interest in which the Fund invests may prove to be incorrect and there is no guarantee that individual companies will perform as anticipated.
-If the adviser's assessment is incorrect, it could result in significant losses in the Fund's investment in those securities, which can also result in possible losses overall for the Fund. - Commodities Risk.
+Local, regional or global events such as war, military conflict, cybersecurity incidents, acts of terrorism, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, or other events could have a significant negative impact on the Fund and its investments.
+In addition, public health crises, pandemics and epidemics, such as the coronavirus (COVID-19) had, and could continue to have a material adverse effect on global, national and local economies, commerce and travel, as well as on MLPs and midstream companies in which the Fund invests as a result of lower energy prices and an uncertain outlook, which could limit production growth and drive increased credit risk for MLP counterparties.
+Investors in the Fund should have a longterm perspective and be able to tolerate potentially sharp declines in value. - Management Risk.
+The Adviser's skill in choosing appropriate investments for the Fund will play a large part in determining whether the Fund is able to achieve its investment objective.
+The Adviser's judgments about the attractiveness, growth prospects and value of a particular MLP interest in which the Fund invests may prove to be incorrect and not produce the intended results for the Fund, thus there is no guarantee that individual companies will perform as anticipated.
+If the Adviser's assessment is incorrect, it could result in significant losses in the Fund's investment in those securities, which can also result in possible losses overall for the Fund. - Commodities Risk.
 Investments by underlying MLPs in steel, metal, and other commodities may subject the Fund to greater volatility.
 The stock prices for companies in the commodities markets may fluctuate widely based on a variety of factors.
-These include changes in overall market movements (including demand for commodities), domestic and foreign political and economic events and policies, war, acts of terrorism, changes in domestic or foreign interest rates and/or investor expectations concerning
+These include changes in overall market movements (including demand for commodities), domestic and foreign political, economic and military events and policies, war, military conflict, acts of terrorism, changes in domestic or foreign interest rates and/or investor expectations concerning interest rates, domestic and foreign inflation rates and/or investor expectations concerning inflation rates and investment and trading activities of mutual funds, hedge funds and commodities funds.
+When the Fund invests in foreign oil royalty trusts, it will also be subject to these risks.